 “These movements will probably have to go on for a couple generations for everyone to feel accepted for who they are,” Holmes said.
 “A lot of older people especially choose to be ignorant about why these movements are needed, and ignorance is something that you can’t get rid of.”

-Holmes said that the Women’s March opened her eyes to what she has to do for equality movements in order to make a difference.
+Holmes said the Women’s March opened her eyes to what she has to do for equality movements in order to make a difference.

 “Being in the march me realize that if I want change, I have to be a real activist.
-I have to do more than just like and share things on social media,” Holmes said.
+I have to do more than just like and share things on social media,” she said.
 “I’ve already gathered a group of friends who want to fight for equality in downtown Fort Wayne.”